-In 1881 Parihaka was the setting for non-violent resistance to Pākehā colonisation, by Māori under the leadership of Te Whiti-o-Rongomai and Tohu Kākahi.
-Almost 130 years later, it was the site of an annual peace festival – a tribute to those earlier days – which brought together musicians, activists, Taranaki locals and visitors.
+In 1881 Parihaka was the setting for non-violent resistance to Pākehā colonisation by Māori led by Te Whiti-o-Rongomai and Tohu Kākahi.
+From 2006 it was the site of an annual peace festival – a tribute to those earlier days – which brought together musicians and activists, locals and visitors.
 This clip shows the festival in January 2009.

 Using this item